kura52/sushi-browser/README.md

 # New Features

+#### New function(v0.16.0)
+- Tab freeze, tab protection, tab locking function added (It is close to Tab Mix Plus)
+- Changed Pin Tab behavior to be like Chrome.
+- Added Match Case, OR search, Regular expression to search function(Ctrl+F).（We referred to the source of https://github.com/intelfike/isear）
+- Added search word highlight function. (such as word highlight extension)
+- When right-click menu is displayed after selecting URL, right-click menu is modified so that move to URL instead of search is displayed
+- Updated to Muon 5.2.7 (chromium 66.0.3359.117)

 #### New function(v0.15.0)
-- Added browser auto-operation function.<br/> * This is an automatic operation solution like iMacros or Selenium IDE.<br/> It is realized by implementing an API compatible with <a href="https://github.com/GoogleChrome/puppeteer">Puppetter (Headless Chrome Automation)</a> API.<br/> Please refer <a href="https://github.com/kura52/sushi-browser/wiki/Implementation-status-of-Puppetter-APIs">here</a> for the implemented API
+- Added browser auto-operation function.<br/> * This is an automatic operation solution like iMacros or Selenium IDE.<br/> It is realized by implementing an API compatible with <a href="https://github.com/GoogleChrome/puppeteer">Puppeteer (Headless Chrome Automation)</a> API.<br/> Please refer <a href="https://github.com/kura52/sushi-browser/wiki/Implementation-status-of-Puppetter-APIs">here</a> for the implemented API
 - Fixed Bookmark and Favicon Import bug.
 - Fixed some bugs.
 - Change display method of dialog(window.alert).